 - When moving or relocating the Single Sign-On Server to a new database, see Update vCenter Single Sign On settings after you change the host name or port of the database server (2033516).

 - Resolving the Update Manager issues after a database migration, see Enabling Update Manager fails with the error: database unavailable or has network problems (1015223).

-When moving a SQL database from one server to another, you must follow all recommendations and steps provided by the third party vendor.
+When moving a SQL database from one server to another, you must perform all recommendations and steps provided by the third-party vendor.
 For more information on:

-- Attaching and detaching a database for Microsoft SQL Server, see the Microsoft Knowledge Base article 224071.
+- Attaching and detaching a database for Microsoft SQL Server, see Microsoft Knowledge Base article 224071.

-- Using the Copy Database Wizard in SQL Server 2000, see the Microsoft Knowledge Base article 274463.
+- Using the Copy Database Wizard in SQL Server 2000, see Microsoft Knowledge Base article 274463.

-- For further information on moving SQL Server 2008 R2, see the MSDN article on Moving Database Files.
+- Moving SQL Server 2008 R2, see the MSDN article on Moving Database Files.

 Request a Product Feature